 Sound Transit's role

-Sound Transit's emphasis is studying "high capacity transit" (HCT) operating principally in exclusive rights of way.
+Sound Transit's emphasis was studying "high capacity transit" (HCT) operating principally in exclusive rights of way.
 That means, for the most part, these services have their own lanes separate from traffic, providing faster and more reliable connections.
-This study will consider and narrow a range of HCT alternatives, evaluating routes and station locations.
-In 2008, voters approved the ST2 plan, which includes studying potential HCT options between Ballard and downtown Seattle.
+This study considered a narrow range of HCT alternatives and evaluated routes and station locations.
+In 2008, voters approved the ST2 plan, which included studying potential HCT options between Ballard and downtown Seattle.

 This study also supported work by the Sound Transit Board to update the Regional Transit Long Range Plan, a process that involved the public in discussing long-term possibilities and priorities.

 In April 2012, the Seattle City Council adopted the Seattle Transit Master Plan (TMP), which focuses on using transit to connect communities in Seattle.
 The TMP identified five corridors for investment and that the Ballard to downtown corridor would be the first one studied.
 The Ballard to Downtown Seattle Transit Expansion Study examined rail options such as rapid streetcar in this corridor as identified in the TMP.